Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Viscous Thermoelectric Equations

-\end{widetext} where the matrices $D_{\rm ee},\ D_{\rm ep},\ D_{\rm pe},\ D_{\rm pp}$ are momentum dissipation rates, accounting for the decay of electron and phonon momentum defined in Eq.~(\ref{eq:mom_diss}).
-All the coefficients appearing in the VTE can be resolved in terms of microscopic relaxon properties and evaluated from first principles; their expressions are reported in Tab.~\ref{tab:table_VTE}.
-We note that \cref{eq:VTE_charge,eq:VTE_energy} for charge and energy are scalar equations, while \cref{eq:VTE_el_mom,eq:VTE_ph_mom} for electron and phonon momentum are vector equations, with one equation for each Cartesian component of the electron or phonon drift velocity ($i,j=1,2,3$).
-The details of the derivation of the VTE are given in \cref{app:vte}.
+\end{widetext} The matrices $D^{\rm ee},\ D^{\rm ep},\ D^{\rm pe},\ D^{\rm pp}$ are momentum dissipation and redistribution rates defined in \cref{eq:mom_diss}, and all the other transport coefficients have been defined in the previous section in terms of microscopic relaxon properties and are reported in \cref{tab:table_VTE}. {We stress that $D^{\rm c_1c_2}$ terms describe local momentum exchange, through direct scattering between different momentum modes; meanwhile, $\eta^{\rm c_1c_2}$ terms describe momentum diffusion, mediated by an even-parity out-of-equilibrium microscopic distribution.} We also note that \cref{eq:VTE_energy,eq:VTE_charge} for {heat and charge} are scalar equations, while \cref{eq:VTE_el_mom,eq:VTE_ph_mom} for electron and phonon momentum are vector equations, with one equation for each Cartesian component of the electron or phonon drift velocity.

-The VTE give a full description of transport in a coupled electron-phonon system, covering all the regimes ranging from the hydrodynamic to the diffusive one.
-In the following we show that the VTE incorporate as a special limits the Viscous Heat Equations, describing hydrodynamic phonon transport of heat \cite{simoncelli2020,lucente_vortices_2025}, Gurzhi's equations for hydrodynamic electron transport \cite{gurzhi1968}, as well as the standard Diffusive Thermoelectric Equations (DTE) \cite{landau1981kinetics}.
+In the following we show that the VTE comprehensively describe thermoelectric transport in a coupled electron-phonon system, covering all the regimes ranging from hydrodynamics to diffusion.
+In particular, we show that the VTE incorporate as special limits the Viscous Heat Equations, describing hydrodynamic phonon transport of heat \cite{simoncelli2020,lucente_vortices_2025,dragasevic2023}, Gurzhi's equations for hydrodynamic electron transport \cite{gurzhi1968}, as well as the standard Diffusive Thermoelectric Equations (DTE) \cite{landau1981kinetics}.